Sandalmoth/magic-chiptuner/README.md

 _2019-11-30_
 Implement some seq2seq (according to a reference, see code). also implement loading data and parsing into torch tensors.

+_2019-12-01_
+Implement model training (same reference).
+Probably need to read up a bit more on exactly how torch wants the data, because there's a lot of errors.
+Either way, I can probably get rid of the encoding layer?
+Also: #devember I guess.

 ## Preemptive QnA
 _Why chiptuner?_